 AWS Account Groups make it easier to target many AWS Accounts in a Rule.
 Once an AWS Account Group is created and selected in Rules, a User only has to modify the AWS Account Group to influence which AWS Accounts are targeted in those Rules.

-AWS Account Groups are particularly helpful to organisations managing AWS Accounts that are logically or functionally related, such as all AWS Accounts for a particular application or possibly all development accounts across all applications for an entire organisation.
+AWS Account Groups are particularly helpful to organizations managing AWS Accounts that are logically or functionally related, such as all AWS Accounts for a particular application or possibly all development accounts across all applications for an entire organization.

 By leveraging AWS Account Groups, rule creation and maintenence is simplified and AWS Account level user access control becomes easy to configure.